d1b1/d1b1.github.com/_programs/git_ai_startup_program.md

 <img src="/programs/assets/sprintreview-banner.png" class="img-fluid img-thumbnail">

 #### Current Stage
-This is a very early stage, pre-funding startup.
+[SprintReview.ai](https://SprintReview.ai) is a very early-stage, pre-funding startup.
 It has some seasoned founders, who know the value of getting the right feedback as they set their first stage features.
 We need 3-5 design partners who will be willing to take part.

+---
-#### Background
+#### My Background
 I love this startup's <b>mission</b>.

 In 2025 I left a dev lead role at a startup in Boston.
 On the way out of the door, I outlined a